-As a format for negotiating complex deals, email has a bad reputation.
+As a format for complex deals, email negotiation has a bad reputation.
 Negotiators are more likely to deceive one another when using email, and they have trouble building trust and rapport in email messages.
 Furthermore, some research has found that negotiators achieve less joint gain and are less satisfied with their outcomes when negotiating over email as compared with face-to-face negotiations.

 At the same time, email can be an irresistible format for parties who face time and distance constraints, particularly in international negotiations.
 Negotiating via email allows parties to craft their messages carefully and overcome time differences.